Hsin-Hung/Basic-programming-language/INSTRUCTIONS.md

 ### 60% do stuff in your language
-pick 6 problems from project Euler and write solutions in your language. for instance if you follow the imperative hints you could solve https://projecteuler.net/problem=1 with the code that looks like
+Pick 6 problems from [Project Euler](https://projecteuler.net/) and write solutions in your language. for instance if you follow the imperative hints you could solve https://projecteuler.net/problem=1 with the code that looks like
 ```
 module euler1 {